| What

 to a designation given to a real estate professional who

-agrees to adhere to adhere to a strict Code of Ethics.
-Many
+agrees to adhere to a strict Code of Ethics.
+Many times

-a time consumers have purchased property on Martha's Vineyard
+consumers have purchased property on Martha's Vineyard only

-only to learn after the fact that they did not get the best
+to learn after the fact that they did not get the best deal.

-deal.
-This is because prior to mandatory disclosure the
+This is because prior to mandatory disclosure in Massachusetts

-agent working with the buyer was the seller's fiduciary,
+the agent working with the buyer was the seller's fiduciary;

-The National Association of Realtors (NAR) and the Massachusetts
+Association of Realtors® (NAR) and the Massachusetts Board

 set out in the mid-80's to correct this misconception and